Shutter Island (film): Critical response

 Rotten Tomatoes gives the film an approval rating of 69% based on 263 reviews, with an average rating of 6.7/10.
-The site's critical consensus reads, "It may not rank with Scorsese's best work, but Shutter Islands gleefully unapologetic genre thrills represent the director at his most unrestrained."
-On Metacritic, the film received a weighted average score of 63 out of 100, based on 37 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film an average "C+" grade, on an A+ to F scale.
+The site's critical consensus reads: "It may not rank with Scorsese's best work, but Shutter Islands gleefully unapologetic genre thrills represent the director at his most unrestrained."
+On Metacritic, the film received a weighted average score of 63 out of 100, based on 37 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average "C+" grade on a scale of A+ to F.

-Lawrence Toppman of The Charlotte Observer gave the film four out of four stars, claiming, "After four decades, Martin Scorsese has earned the right to deliver a simple treatment of a simple theme with flair."
+Lawrence Toppman of The Charlotte Observer gave the film four stars out of four, claiming, "After four decades, Martin Scorsese has earned the right to deliver a simple treatment of a simple theme with flair".

 Writing for The Wall Street Journal, John Anderson highly praised the film, suggesting it "requires multiple viewings to be fully realized as a work of art.
 Its process is more important than its story, its structure more important than the almost perfunctory plot twists it perpetrates.
 It's a thriller, a crime story and a tortured psychological parable about collective guilt."

-Awarding the film three and a half stars out of four, Roger Ebert of the Chicago Sun-Times wrote, "the movie is about: atmosphere, ominous portents, the erosion of Teddy's confidence and even his identity.
+Awarding the film three-and-a-half stars out of four, Roger Ebert of the Chicago Sun-Times wrote, "The movie is about: atmosphere, ominous portents, the erosion of Teddy's confidence and even his identity.
 It's all done with flawless directorial command.
 Scorsese has fear to evoke, and he does it with many notes."

-The Orlando Sentinels Roger Moore, who gave the film two and a half stars out of four, wrote, "It's not bad, but as Scorsese, America's greatest living filmmaker and film history buff should know, even Hitchcock came up short on occasion.
+The Orlando Sentinels Roger Moore, who gave the film two-and-a-half stars out of four, wrote, "It's not bad, but as Scorsese, America's greatest living filmmaker and film history buff should know, even Hitchcock came up short on occasion.
 See for yourself."

 Dana Stevens of Slate described the film "an aesthetically and at times intellectually exciting puzzle, but it's never emotionally involving".

 The Washington Post film critic Ann Hornaday negatively described the film as being "weird".

-A. O. Scott of The New York Times wrote in his review that "Something TERRIBLE is afoot.
+A. O. Scott of The New York Times wrote, "Something TERRIBLE is afoot.
 Sadly, that something turns out to be the movie itself."

-Keith Uhlich of Time Out New York named Shutter Island the fifth-best film of 2010.

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 169.
+In 2025, it was on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 169.

+Keith Uhlich of Time Out (New York) named Shutter Island the fifth-best film of 2010.

 Box office

-Shutter Island was released alongside The Ghost Writer, and with $41 million finished first at the box office and gave Scorsese his highest-grossing box office opening to-date.
+Shutter Island earned $41 million in its first weekend, finished first at the box office and gave Scorsese his highest-grossing box office opening to date.
 The film remained at #1 in its second weekend, with $22.2 million.
 Eventually, it grossed worldwide $294,805,697 and became Scorsese's second highest-grossing film worldwide.
-It is Scorsese's fifth movie to debut at the box office at #1 following Taxi Driver, Goodfellas, Cape Fear, and The Departed.
+It is Scorsese's fifth movie to debut at the box office at #1, following Taxi Driver, Goodfellas, Cape Fear and The Departed.